 Mike Parkinson is an internationally recognized visual communication expert, presentation specialist and award-winning author.
 Mike regularly works with large and small companies to make clear, compelling, successful presentations.
-Visit Billion Dollar Graphics and Get My Graphic for helpful presentation tools.
-He also is a partner at 24 Hour Company, a premier proposal and presentation graphics firm.
+Visit www.BillionDollarGraphics.com and www.GetMyGraphic.com for helpful presentation tools.
+He also is a partner at 24 Hour Company (www.24hrco.com), a premier proposal and presentation graphics firm.

 An MVP since 1996, Steve has assisted PowerPoint users online for ten years.
 He has conducted numerous seminars and written magazine articles and books on PowerPoint.
 In a former life, he ran a slide service bureau and learned far more about PostScript and Acrobat PDF than is reasonable for a growing boy.
 He is the author of many of the popular PPTools PowerPoint add-ins.
 He swears he talked Rick into hosting this conference in the first place.
 [Editor’s note: He did...]

 Dr. Simon has helped companies revolutionize the way they communicate and relate to their employees and clients.
 A co-founder at Rexi Media, Carmen’s focus is on communication design, applied in face-to-face, virtual, or on-demand settings.
 A published author, she has kept audiences alert and entertained in the United States, Canada, Taiwan, China, and Japan.